Coronavirus (2019-nCoV) Guidelines

 • But if you have to eat at church, you are responsible to take away all the food left over and to clean up the place.

 Thermometers and masks are available for use in the Office.
-Consult the leader for information and access.
+Consult the leader for info. and access.
 Report to email@example.com when stock is low or equipment malfunctions.

 Chinese and Australian Baptist Church - Thornleigh was founded in July 1989.
 Since 1984, Rev. Joseph Fung responded to God's guidance, and, together with Rev. Burman of Eastwood Baptist Church began to reach out to the Cantonese speaking Chinese migrant community, resulting in the establishment of CABC Thornleigh.
 All this time the Church has upheld its foundation – the Word of God.
 The ministry of our church has always centred on the Word of God – our Sunday worship, our all-age Sunday school, our cell groups and fellowship groups all built upon this foundation; but from the beginning, never forgetting the Great Commission.
 Right from the beginning, CABC-Thornleigh already established a mission fund, supporting local and overseas mission.